-Don't skip out on nuts just because you can find them in the snack aisle alongside other unhealthy foods or because they're high in fat.
+Don't skip out on nuts just because you can find them in the snack aisle alongside less-nutritious foods or because they're high in fat.
 Nuts like pistachios, walnuts and almonds can actually be an effective part of your weight-loss plan.

-A study featured in BMJ Nutrition, Prevention & Health in September 2019 suggests that eating nuts may actually help prevent us from gaining weight as we age and decrease our overall risk of becoming obese.
+A September 2019 study in BMJ Nutrition, Prevention & Health suggests that eating nuts may actually help prevent us from gaining weight as we age and decrease our overall risk of having obesity.
 The results were found with eating just a half-serving of nuts (about half an ounce) per day.

 4. Canned Beans

-Buying dried beans may be less expensive, but canned beans will save you time (as in a couple of hours) and they're just as healthy.
-If you prefer dried beans, have at it — but if you're buying them to "eat cleaner," there's no need.
+Buying dried beans may be less expensive, but canned beans will save you time (as in a couple of hours) and they're just as nutritious.
+If you prefer dried beans, have at it — but if you're buying them to avoid extra processing, there's no need.

-Beans, in general, are great for weight management because they're satiating and the fiber they contain slows digestion, which can stimulate the hormones in your gut, which tells your brain you've had enough to eat.
+Beans, in general, are great for weight management because they're satiating and contain fiber that slows digestion, which can stimulate the hormones in your gut and tell your brain you've had enough to eat.

-In fact, a May 2016 meta-analysis published in the American Journal of Clinical Nutrition found that after just six weeks, adding beans and other pulses to the diet resulted in a significant reduction in weight compared to diets without beans.
+In fact, a May 2016 meta-analysis in the American Journal of Clinical Nutrition found that after just six weeks, adding beans and other legumes to the diet resulted in a significant reduction in weight compared to diets without beans.